gr3kov/Autotest_4_EPAM/README.md

 ###

-If the commands are not recognized, proceed with the installation.2.
-Install Node.js on Windows
+If the commands are not recognized, proceed with the installation.

+2. Install Node.js on Windows

 Download the LTS version from Node.js official website.